An introduction to KMP algorithm

 - The step

-(length of original string) time, we could easily conclude the time complexity is \(O(|P| \cdot |S| )\). - Why is it so slow?
+1takes|P|(length of pattern string, usually marked asn) time, and the step2takes|S|(length of original string) time, we could easily conclude the time complexity is \(O(|P| \cdot |S| )\). - Why is it so slow?
 Or where could we improve?

 - Apparently we could not optimize the comparison process at step

-, to check a match we need to perform a full comparison. - Naturally we turned to think if we could reduce the round for
+1, to check a match we need to perform a full comparison. - Naturally we turned to think if we could reduce the round for

 matching in step